ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipts are based on Signed Inclusion Proofs as described in COSE Receipts {{-COMETRE}} that also provides the COSE header parameter semantics for label TBD_0.

-The Registration time is recorded as the timestamp when the Transparency Service added this Signed Statement to its Append-only Log.
+The Registration time is recorded as the timestamp when the Transparency Service added the Signed Statement to its Verifiable Data Structure.

 {{fig-transparent-statement-cddl}} illustrates a normative CDDL definition of Transparent Statements.
 See {{fig-signed-statement-cddl}} for the CDDL rule that defines 'COSE_Sign1' as specified in {{Section 4.2 of -COSE}}